stared/jekyll-blog-pre-2022/_posts/2017/2017-07-23-dating-for-nerds.markdown

 ![She loves nerds](/imgs/2017-07-23-dating-for-nerds-1/i_love_nerds_part.jpg)

 What’s crucial: you don’t need to appeal to all women, and there are well enough women interested in nerdy men.
-Some of them may be fellow nerds, some not, but still considering intellect, introversion and deep interests sexy (a key world: [sapiosexual](http://www.urbandictionary.com/define.php?term=sapiosexual)).
+Some of them may be fellow nerds, some not, but still considering intellect, introversion and deep interests sexy (a key word: [sapiosexual](http://www.urbandictionary.com/define.php?term=sapiosexual)).
 For some others your nerdism might be not relevant at all (just one of many aspects of your personality).
 Most importantly - if you are into some girl for her interests and character, there is a fair chance that she may find you as fascinating.

 While still I have a soft spot for nerdesses, I no longer restrict to this circle.
 Dating non-nerds is not like dating outside of your religion… or species.
 OK, maybe it is a bit, but still - it may be worth it.
 While some differences may be tricky, some other may be very much complementary (vide this [Nerd shopping xkcd strip](https://xkcd.com/309/)).